Detailed Design of a Railroad Bridge (Classic Reprint): William Hubert Burr

 Detailed Mechanical Design:A Practical Guide James G. Skakoon

 Where is the legacy of the cinema verite moment of documentary filmmaking to found now.
 Your response must make detailed reference to at least two film or tv examples: Sebastian Geipel

 The Practical Design of a Steel Skeleton Office Building With a Detailed Consideration of the Caisson Type of Foundation:A Thesis (Classic Reprint) Lawrence John McHugh

-A monograph on Coco Chanel that chronicles the life and legacy of one of history´s most influential couturiers.
-It includes detailed photographs and sketches of her designs, along with fashion photography and catwalk shots, that pay tribute to one of the world´s most highly regarded fashion houses and the woman behind it.
+This monograph on Coco Chanel chronicles the life and legacy of one of history´s most influential couturiers.
+Detailed photographs and sketches of her designs, along with fashion photography and catwalk shots, pay tribute to one of the world´s most highly regarded fashion houses and the woman behind it.